Shreyas-ITB/Python-VocalAutotuner/README.md

-# Simple Auto-Tune in Python
+# Simple Vocal Auto-Tune in Python

 ## A command-line utility for beautifying your vocals
 ---